ax1/scott-WP17/README.md

 This repository is related to the [SCOTT project](https://scottproject.eu/) (EU H2020), addressing the Use Case (in Work Package 17) [Safe freight and traffic management in intermodal logistic hubs](https://scottproject.eu/uc11-safe-freight-and-traffic-management-in-intermodal-logistic-hubs/).

+This work has been partly funded by SCOTT (www.scott-project.eu).
+SCOTT has received funding from the Electronic Component Systems for European Leadership Joint Undertaking under grant agreement No 737422.
+This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and Austria, Spain, Finland, Ireland, Sweden, Germany, Poland, Portugal, Netherlands, Belgium, Norway.

 ## How it works

 Some low-power devices (harvesters), attached to train wagons or important goods, provide `alive` signals (see [Autonomy of devices / energy efficiency of WSN](https://scottproject.eu/autonomy-of-devices-energy-efficiency-of-wsn/) ).
 These signals are received by gateways covering different areas of a train shunting yard (project `scott-serial`).
 To provide interoperability among gateways from different vendors, the open-source [SOFIA - SMOOL IoT middleware](https://bitbucket.org/jasonjxm/smool/) is used.
 The project `SCOTTProducer` transforms the harvester info into a semantic message and sends it to an SMOOL server located in the internal network of the shunting yard.
 These messages are received automatically by the `SCOTTConsumer`.
 The content is then extracted and delivered to the `scott-mqtt` project, which assembles the ad-hoc message for usage in CMW brokers.
 Finally, these brokers deliver the message to the SCOTT SFTM controlling the management of goods to be delivered.